ehmaddd/ehmaddd.github.io/README.md

 ## 📝 License <a name="license"></a>

-This project is copyright of [Ahmad]
+This project is copyright of <a href="https://github.com/ehmaddd/ehmaddd.github.io/blob/add-core-files/LICENSE.md">MIT License</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>